 - Don’t let people know who might talk to your abuser know where you are.

 - Change all your passwords.

-Others have got out safely before you, you can also get out safely.
-Once you’ve taken this step which is the most important, you can start working on you and your life again.
+Others have got out safely before you, and you can also get out safely.
+Once you’ve taken this step which is the most important, you can start working on yourself and your life again.

 Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.